 The first brown Burmese were imported into the UK in 1948.
 Blue was the first colour other than brown to appear there.

-Burmese cats were brought to Australia in August, 1957, when a cat called Tomahawk was imported from the UK, thus commencing the long love affair that Australians have with their Burmese..
+Burmese cats were brought to Australia in August, 1957, when a cat called Tomahawk was imported from the UK, by a syndicate which included Mr Geof Allen of Amherst cattery, thus commencing the long love affair that Australians have with their Burmese..

 The colours available in Burmese cats are are: